bodo-ai/PyDough/pydough/pydough_operators/expression_operators/README.md

 These functions return an expression and use logic that produces a value that depends on other records in the collection.
 Each of these functions has an optional `levels` argument.
 If it is absent, it means that the operation is done by examining all records globally.
 If `levels` is provided, it must be a valid argument to `BACK`, and if so it indicates that the operation is only done comparing the record against other records that are subcollection entries of the same ancestor collection, where the `levels` argument indicates how many `BACK` levels to find that ancestor.

 - `RANKING(by=..., levels=None, allow_ties=False, dense=False)`: returns the ordinal position of the current record when all records are sorted by the collation expressions in the `by` argument.
 By default, uses the same semantics as `ROW_NUMBER`.
 If `allow_ties=True`, instead uses `RANK`.
 If `allow_ties=True` and `dense=True`, instead uses `DENSE_RANK`.
+- `PERCENTILE(by=..., levels=None, n_buckets=100)`: splits the data into `n_buckets` equal sized sections by ordering the data by the `by` arguments, where bucket `1` is the smallest data and bucket `n_buckets` is the largest.
+This is useful for understanding the relative position of a value within a group, like finding the top 10% of performers in a class.

 For an example of how `levels` works, when doing `Regions.nations.customers(r=RANKING(by=...))`: